Shrubs for Shade

 Viburnum tinus

-Viburnum tinus has a lot going for it.
-It is fully evergreen and reaches about 2-4m depending on the growing conditions.
-Its H4 hardiness allows it to thrive in all sorts of growing conditions.
-It produces attractive flowers which start as pink buds and transforms into bright white blooms with a delightful fragrance.
+Viburnum tinus is has dark green leaves and it produces attractive flowers which start as pink buds and transforms into bright white blooms with a delightful fragrance.
 Viburnums flower in late winter and are low maintenance, tolerant of dappled shade, and will grow on any soil type.

 There are other varieties of Viburnum which will grow in partial shade: Viburnum burkwoodii, Viburnum x carlcephalum, Viburnum x bodnantense 'Dawn', Viburnum davidii, and Viburnum opulus the Guelder rose.
 Generally Viburnum is easy to grow.